gitpraj/RiderApp/README.md

 The app is hosted on Azure using WebApps.

 The SQL server is also configured on Azure, using Azure SQL server and db.
-There is a script of the tables that were created for this application.
+There is a script of the tables that were created for this application in the RiderApp folder named RiderAppDB_script.
 2 tables - Rider and Job

 ### Assumptions